RomlinGroup/Flatpack/README.md

 ## How to use Flatpack

-**NOTE:** Flatpack is currently experimental.
+> **NOTE:** Flatpack is currently experimental.
 Please refrain from using it in production environments.

 ### Run in Docker (recommended)

-**WARNING:** Running Flatpack outside Docker allows applications to execute unrestricted Bash and Python code with your user permissions.
+> **SECURITY NOTICE:** Running Flatpack outside Docker allows applications to execute unrestricted Bash and Python code with your user permissions.
 While Docker provides some isolation, it CANNOT guarantee complete security.

-This platform is currently intended for expert users or controlled educational environments ONLY.
-If you do not fully understand the security implications, DO NOT PROCEED.

 #### Easy as 1-2-3

-OK, you proceeded anyway... we will assume you read all that scary text above and know what you are doing.

 ```bash
 # 1: Clone and enter the repository